Migrating from the dictionary-based API

 For historical context refer to pull request #23.

-The new API exposes all arguments explicitly instead of encapsulated in a dictionary.
-This change affects most endpoints that accept optional arguments including file uploads.
+The typed API exposes all arguments explicitly instead of encapsulating them in a dictionary.
+This change affects most endpoints that accept optional arguments, including file uploads.

 "scheme": "https",